lukasvst/dm-vio/README.md

       doi = {10.1109/LRA.2021.3140129}
     }

-## New: Live demo for Realsense cameras
+## New: ROS version and Live demo for Realsense cameras
+* **Update Jun 22, 2022**: There is a ROS wrapper for DM-VIO, available at https://github.com/lukasvst/dm-vio-ros
-* **Update**: Now there is a live demo for Realsense cameras.
+* **Update Jun 15, 2022**: Now there is a live demo for Realsense cameras.
 See [doc/RealsenseLiveVersion.md](doc/RealsenseLiveVersion.md) for details.
 The page also contains interesting tips for improving performance on custom datasets.
   * Note that it's not possible anymore to pass IMU noise values with the `camchain.yaml`, you need to use the `settings.yaml` file or commandline args.

 ### 1. Related Papers